mdbassit/Coloris/index.md

   // Set the label of the clear button
   clearLabel: 'Clear',

+  // Show an optional close button
+  closeButton: true,

+  // Set the label of the close button
+  closeLabel: 'Close',

   // An array of the desired color swatches to display.
 If omitted or the array is empty,
   // the color swatches will be disabled.
   swatches: [